 - 1/3 cup all-purpose flour (measured properly using the spoon and level method, not scooping the measuring cup)

 - 1/8 teaspoon baking soda

 - 1/8 teaspoon table salt (omit if using salted butter)

-- 2 Tablespoons semisweet chocolate chips
+- 2 tablespoons semisweet chocolate chips

 - Preheat oven to 375F degrees.
 Have one 6-ounce ceramic ramekin ready*.

 - In a medium bowl, whisk together the melted butter, granulated sugar, brown sugar, and vanilla until sugar has dissolved, at least 1 minute.
 Do not skimp on whisking or your cookie will end up grainy.

 - Whisk in flour, baking soda, and salt until it resembles cookie dough.
 Stir in the chocolate chips.